Dola-Ng/example1/README.md

 - Rake not found is normal

-(p.s. when need to comfirm the homework can work or not, try to run it at server and then at heroku)
+(p.s. when need to comfirm the homework can work or not, try to run it at server and then at heroku) (p.s. they can connect because they are all sql, not nosql)